repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 ### The Required Feature of must be set

-* According to the ecore meta model standards, each Feature (EAttribute) of an EClass should have a DataType.
-Otherwise, It will be considered as a syntactic Error.
+* According to the ecore meta-model, some features ('eType', 'ePackage', ...) must always be set.

 <figure class="aligncenter">
 	<a href="{{folderpath}}images/Folie70.PNG" target="_blank">